awsdocs/aws-xray-developer-guide/doc-source/xray-console.md

 ![\[Raw data JSON document that contains all segments and subsegments that make up the trace\]](http://docs.aws.amazon.com/xray/latest/devguide/images/scorekeep-PUTrules-tracedata.png)

+## Viewing the Trace Map<a name="xray-console-trace-map"></a>

+Use the trace map to visually map the end\-to\-end path of a single request\.

+**To view a trace map**

+1. Open the [traces page](https://console.aws.amazon.com/xray/home#/traces) of the X\-Ray console\.

+1. Choose a URL to filter the trace list\.

+1. Choose a trace ID to view the timeline for a trace\.

+1. The trace map is displayed above the trace timeline\.

+![\[Trace map displayed above the trace timeline.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/console-trace-map-timeline.png)

 ## Viewing Segment Details<a name="xray-console-segments"></a>

 From the trace timeline, choose the name of a segment to view its details\.
 The **Overview** shows information about the request and response\.